-These days I buy items that I get heaps of wear out of.
-These days I manage to look after my clothes and make the most of them.
-These days I would consider myself to be a pretty effective shopper—and that would probably explain why I'm often hired by friends and family to assist them in their fashion quests (only yesterday was I helping my mum's BF locate her perfect winter coat, which we did in less than half an hour).
+These days, I buy items that I get heaps of wear out of.
+I would consider myself to be a pretty effective shopper, and that would probably explain why I'm often hired by friends and family to assist them in their fashion quests (only yesterday was I helping my mum's BF locate her perfect winter coat, which we did in less than half an hour).
 So if you've ever wanted to know how to shop like a fashion editor—and to sidestep the cringe-worthy mistakes I've made in the past—I think I've got the answers.
-Follow my step-by-step method below, then keep going to see the items I'd ideally buy right now if I weren't so busy typing.
+Follow my step-by-step method below; then keep going to see the items I'd ideally buy right now if I weren't so busy typing.

 My husband makes this mistake all the time.
-Buys something, immediately takes the tags out or loses the receipt and then realises that he actually doesn't like the item/it doesn't fit/it was too expensive in the first place.
+He buys something, immediately takes the tags out or loses the receipt, and then realises he actually doesn't like the item/it doesn't fit/it was too expensive in the first place.
 If you're even remotely on the fence about a purchase, keep your receipts in a safe place and leave the tags on until you're 100% sure you want to hold onto the piece.

 As fun as it can be to hit the shops with your friends, other people's opinions can alter your own.
 Not to mention the fact that certain pals can end up with the day's focus shifting entirely onto them.
 If you're seriously on the hunt, prowl solo and trust your instincts.

-In general, I'm a big fan of the high street, and there are plenty of wallet-friendly pieces I would recommend.
+In general, I'm a big fan of the high street, and there are plenty of wallet-friendly pieces I'd recommend.
 However, I believe that cheap, non-leather shoes are normally a poor investment.
-Breathability and comfort are key for looking after your feet in the long run, especially if you're looking for the kind of shoes you'll be wearing on repeat.
+Breathability and comfort are key for looking after your feet in the long run, especially when you're after a pair with staying power.
 It's one thing to buy a pair of brocade heels for a last-minute party; it's another to choose bad-quality black ankle boots you'll stomp around in every day of winter.
 My hot tip?
 Office does a great line in leather upper and inner soles for reasonable prices, and I'd recommend Charles & Keith for faux-leather styles that are really directional and cool.

 It may sound obvious, but if you're looking to update your new-season wardrobe, it can make you feel less stressed out about your bank account if you sell off a few old pieces first.
 I've just downloaded Depop and will be giving it a try following the advice and recommendations from my fashion team!

-There are two ways I keep track of new brands: 1) bookmarking images on Instagram and routinely checking back to recall what I've noticed it and 2) keeping a rolling list on my iPhone of brands to look into.
+There are two ways I keep track of new brands: 1) bookmarking images on Instagram (particularly from Scandi girls) and routinely checking back to recall what I've noticed it, and 2) keeping a rolling list on my iPhone.
 So if you're ever feeling a little short of inspo, you can either enforce those rules in your own life or just keep coming back to Who What Wear, where we often round up the best new labels on the block.
-See my list of the 20 new labels to know for autumn for more.
+See the Instagram labels we've just discovered, for example.

 There are, I imagine, very few parallels between my wardrobe and Alexa Chung's, but the style star often extols the virtues of navy sweaters, admitting that she buys them in multiples and never feels the need to stop.
 I do the same with navy sweaters, knee-high boots, jeans and T-shirts—if they ain't broke, don't fix 'em.

-Unless you've bought something for a specific occasion, I would always encourage you to wear your purchases as soon as you can.
-You'll still feel excited and enthusiastic about them, raring to experiment with different outfit options and making the most of a current trend should your investment be particularly of-the-moment.
+Unless you've bought something for a specific occasion, I'd always encourage you to wear your purchases as soon as you can.
+You'll still feel excited and enthusiastic about them, raring to experiment with different outfit options and making the most of a current trend, should your investment be particularly of the moment.

 When looking at summer, midseason and Christmas sales, I always end up scouring a few unusual, under-the-radar boutiques such at LN-CC, Moda Operandi or Ssense.
-You'll find some larger reductions (as these sites are frequented less than the obvious e-commerce giants like Net-a-Porter or MatchesFashion) but also some niche brands and pieces from collections that you haven't seen before.
+You'll find some larger reductions (as these sites are frequented less than the obvious e-commerce giants like Net-a-Porter or MatchesFashion), but also niche brands and pieces from collections you haven't seen before.